frying-pan/NotepadPP-PythonScript-Bracket_Indicator/README.md

 FP_BracketIndicator_Callback_v1_2.py
 * removed dependency to FP__Lib_Edit.py, FP_BracketIndicator_Callback is now a single file script
 * added option : only highlight <> angle brackets when they are on the same line, to limit unwanted matchings

+FP_BracketIndicator_Callback_v1_3.py
+* performance : changed the range of bracket search around the caret to a maximum of characters and document lines
+* performance : replaced the built-in braceMatch() function by a custom search function that accepts a limited range of search